SAIKATULTIMATE-creator/Winscreen/replit.md

 ## WebRTC Infrastructure
 - **Google STUN Servers**: Public STUN servers for NAT traversal and connectivity
 - **Browser WebRTC APIs**: Native browser support for peer-to-peer communication and screen capture

+# Deployment & Publishing

+## Progressive Web App (PWA) Features
+- **Service Worker**: Offline caching and background sync capabilities
+- **Web App Manifest**: Installable on mobile devices with native app-like experience
+- **App Icons**: Custom branding with 192x192 and 512x512 SVG icons
+- **Install Prompts**: Automatic prompts to install the app on supported devices
+- **Offline Support**: Basic functionality available without internet connection

+## Deployment Options on Replit

+### 1. Autoscale Deployment (Recommended)
+- **Best for**: Production web applications with variable traffic
+- **Features**: Automatic scaling, WebSocket support, cost-effective
+- **How to deploy**: Click "Deploy" button in Replit editor → Select "Autoscale"
+- **URL**: Your app gets a custom `.replit.app` domain
+- **Cost**: Pay only for actual usage, scales to zero when idle

+### 2. Static Deployment
+- **Best for**: If you build a static version of the app
+- **Features**: Fast CDN delivery, very cost-effective
+- **Limitation**: No backend server support (WebSocket/API won't work)

+### 3. Reserved VM Deployment
+- **Best for**: Always-on applications requiring dedicated resources
+- **Features**: Dedicated virtual machine, predictable performance
+- **Cost**: Fixed monthly cost regardless of usage

+## Step-by-Step Deployment Guide

+1. **Prepare for Deployment**
+   - Your app is already configured with build scripts
+   - PWA manifest and service worker are set up
+   - All necessary files are in place

+2. **Deploy on Replit**
+   - Click the "Deploy" button in the top-right corner
+   - Choose "Autoscale Deployment" (recommended)
+   - Configure your deployment name and description
+   - Click "Deploy" to publish

+3. **Access Your Published App**
+   - Replit provides a public URL (e.g., `your-app-name.replit.app`)
+   - Share this URL with anyone to access your screen sharing app
+   - The app works on desktop, tablet, and mobile devices

+4. **Install as Mobile App**
+   - Open the deployed URL on a mobile device
+   - Browser will show "Add to Home Screen" prompt
+   - Users can install it like a native app

+## Updating Your Published App

+1. **Make Changes**: Edit your code in the Replit editor
+2. **Test Changes**: Run the app to ensure everything works
+3. **Redeploy**: Click "Deploy" → "Update Deployment"
+4. **Automatic Updates**: Changes go live immediately for all users

+## Domain and Custom URLs

+- **Free Domain**: Your app gets a free `.replit.app` subdomain
+- **Custom Domain**: You can connect your own domain name through Replit's deployment settings
+- **SSL/HTTPS**: Automatically included for security and PWA requirements

+## Monitoring and Analytics

+- **Built-in Analytics**: Replit provides deployment analytics and monitoring
+- **Performance Tracking**: Monitor response times and usage patterns
+- **Error Logging**: Automatic error tracking and reporting